oracle/python-oracledb/doc/src/user_guide/ha.rst

 .. note::

-    Oracle AC and TAC functionality is only supported in the python-oracledb Thick mode.
+    Oracle AC and TAC functionality is only supported in python-oracledb Thick mode.
 See :ref:`enablingthick`.

 When AC or TAC are configured on the database service, they are transparently available to python-oracledb applications.